hhchen1105/networkx_addon/README.md

   (4) SimRank
   (5) RSS (r=2)
   (6) Katz
+  (7) LHN

 ### TODO

-1. add some more vertex similarity functions (e.g., LHN)
+1. Add some more vertex similarity functions

+2. Add references to these similarity measures